GongHuixue/good-open-source-code-with-android/README.md

   名称                                                                 |               描述
   -|                                                                  -|
   [Fragmentation](https://github.com/YoKeyword/Fragmentation)          |A powerful library that manage Fragment for Android!
+  [ViewPagerIndicator](https://github.com/GongHuixue/ViewPagerIndicator)|Paging indicator widgets compatible with the ViewPager from the Android Support Library and ActionBarSherlock.
 * 2 图表

   名称                                                                 |               描述